NERC-CEH/data-science-toolbox/guidance/method-publication-guidance.md

 <summary><h5 id="help" style="display:inline-block">Help!
 My method is on my personal GitHub account</h4></summary>

 1. Ensure you are a member of the [UKCEH GitHub organisation](https://github.com/NERC-CEH).
 Contact [UKCEH IT Support](https://cehacuk.sharepoint.com/sites/hub-it/SitePages/Welcome-to-the-Information-Technology-(IT)-Site1.aspx) if you need access.
 2. Follow the [instructions issued by GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) on how to transfer a repository from a personal account to an organisation, and select the [UKCEH GitHub organisation](https://github.com/NERC-CEH) when prompted.
+When you transfer a repository, GitHub adds a redirect function to the old repository URL that points to the new repository URL.
 3. Next time you need to create a repository to host anything related to your work at UKCEH, create it directly in the UKCEH GitHub organisation rather than your personal account.
 You may set its visibility to private initially, until you are ready to make your method open.
 4. Return to the [checklist above](#l1s1).